Richards

 Junior Year Decisions

-I am a junior in high school, and I have been home schooled since I was in third
+I am a junior in high school, and I have been home schooled since I was in thirdgrade.
+Being home schooled allowed me to work ahead in school and complete nearly all

 of the subjects necessary for graduating.
 Having completed the largest portion of my